|It is common to develop muscle imbalances around the hip. Hip

 The iliotibial band is a thickening of the fascia lata, the deep fascia of the thigh.
 Think of it as a thick long ligament like structure that connects the hip to the lower leg along the outside of the thigh.
 Tightness in the iliotibial band can cause patellofemoral pain, trochanteric bursitis, and friction syndromes at the knee.
 This is a hip stretch I commonly prescribe to runners and people suffering from knee pain.

-To stretch the right iliotibial band stand with your right side facing a wall or chair.
+To stretch the left iliotibial band stand with your left side facing a wall or chair.